SC-Networks/evalanche-soap-api-connector/docs/articletemplate.md

 ): ResourceInformation
 ```

-Moves an article-template to a folder
+Move an article template to a folder

 ```
 move(int <article-id>, int <folder-id>): ResourceInformation
 ```

-Copy an article-template to a folder
+Copy an article template to a folder

 ```